ray-project/ray/doc/using-ray-with-tensorflow.md

   sess.run(apply, feed_dict=feedDict)
 ```

-The full code is below:
+For reference, the full code is below:

 ```python
 import tensorflow as tf